izumo27/pulsar-docker/README.md

 ```

 ## Note
-This containers require a large amount of memory.
+This container requires a large amount of memory.